agl-alexglopez/agl-alexglopez.github.io/_posts/2025-08-01-rosetta-stones-and-mazes-0.md

 ---
+layout: post
-title: Rosetta Stones and Mazes (0)
+title: "Rosetta Stones and Mazes 0"
 date: 2025-08-01
+series: "Rosetta Stones and Mazes"
 ---

-## Rosetta Stones and Mazes (0)
+## Rosetta Stones and Mazes 0

-*This is 0th article in the "Rosetta Stones and Mazes" series.*

-Stanford University Professor Nick Parlante once described his "Rosetta Stone" program to a class full of burgeoning computer scientists in his CS106A course taught in Python.
-He claimed such a program aims to help one learn a new programming language quickly.
-The program should always remain the same and it should attempt to cover a decent range of the language one seeks to learn.
+The first time I heard the phrase "Rosetta Stone" in the context of programming was in an introductory programming course.
+Stanford University Professor [Nick Parlante](https://cs.stanford.edu/people/nick/) used this phrase in a class full of burgeoning computer scientists taking his CS106A course to describe a program that helps one learn a new programming language quickly.
+The program should never change as one seeks to implement it with different languages and it should attempt to cover a decent range of features from the language one seeks to learn.

 Professor Parlante's Rosetta Stone was a word count program.
 The requirements were roughly as follows:

 - Accept any text file as input.
 - Gather all counts of individual words in the text.
+- Words should be cleaned up and normalized to lowercase characters if applicable.
 - Report various traits of this data as specified by command line parameters.
   - Report top N most frequent words where N is given.
   - Report last N most frequent words where N is given.